Robert Gouger

-Robert Gouger (/ˈɡʊdʒər/ GUUJ-ər; 26 June 1802 – 4 August 1846) was one of the founders of South Australia and the first Colonial Secretary of South Australia.
+Robert Gouger (/ˈɡʊdʒər/ GUUJ-ər; 26 June 1802 – 4 August 1846) was an English promoter of colonisation and public servant, one of the founders of South Australia and the first Colonial Secretary of South Australia.
+He spent a decade in London as secretary to a succession of societies that campaigned for the new province, culminating in the South Australia Association and the passage of the South Australia Act 1834.

 Early life

-Gouger was the fifth son of nine children of George Gouger (1763–1802), who was a prosperous city merchant, and his wife Anne, née Sibley.
-Robert was educated at Nottingham, England, and on leaving school he entered his father's office.
+Gouger was the fifth son of nine children of George Gouger (1763–1802), a London merchant, and his wife Anne Sibley.
+His childhood was spent at Stamford, Lincolnshire, attended school in Nottingham, and was then taken into his father's London office.